 Many public schools still teach sight-words.
 Take precautions.

-School starts in less than two months.
+School starts in a few months.
 Take steps now to make sure your kids understand the basics of reading.
 The basics are simple.
-You can teach them.
+You can teach them in a few minutes.

 1) Children must learn to say, and then to print, the alphabet (the ABC's).
 They can identify any letter they see.

-3) Then they learn the blends; that’s when you say the T-sound (tuh-) and an A-sound quickly....and you get "taa."
+3) Then children learn the blends; that’s when you say the T-sound (tuh-) and an A-sound quickly....and you get "taa."

 That’s the basis of everything that goes on in a phonetic language.
 Most children will figure it out for themselves given enough time.
 The problem is that less-verbal kids need direct instruction the most.